fbpx

 The reggaeton phenomenon influenced Cubas and intrigued urban artists and producers in the United States, including Dwayne Michael Carter, Jr., who understood the potential of investing in Latin music.
 Finding out a New Orleans-based urban artist such as Cubas was a match for his label.
 Cubas’ dedication, work ethic, and focus have gained Lil Wayne’s full support.
 Meeting Lil Wayne was surreal for Cubas.
 “When I met Wayne, it was kind of a mutual chemistry from the jump.
 I’m from New Orleans, Louisiana, so Lil Wayne’s always been somebody I admired.
 He is the greatest rapper of all time.”

 Cubas has always loved writing lyrics.
 “When I got to middle school towards high school, I started battle rapping.
 You know, I always enjoyed spoken word poetry after high school.”
 You won’t catch Cubas without a pencil.
 He always carries it as a reminder that lyrics and inspiration are everywhere.
 He recognizes his writing is a gift, knows his strengths, and learns from his losses.
 And right now, he is learning from the best.
 He recently returned from touring with Lil Wayne for over two months, where he got a prime opportunity to perform next to his idol in front of big crowds.
-“Merit got me here, but there are still levels to go,” says Cubas knowing he will prove he can stand on his own.
+“Merit got me here, but there are still levels to go,” says Cubas, knowing he will prove he can stand alone.

 Before Young Money signed him, he had performed in various places around New Orleans, the United States, Honduras, and Belize.
 He created original songs and videos with local producers and friends like Abby Urbina, Eric Bardales, Saul Ramos, and Mario Mejia.
 He has gotten the support of a few local promoters, such as Tito Miranda and the late Tulio Murillo, but he’d like to see more support from local Latinos.